-3.2.1 Additional Tier 1 Capital instruments issued by fully consolidated subsidiaries in the Level 2 group held by third parties (Level 2 only)
+3.2 Additional Tier 1 Capital instruments issued by fully consolidated subsidiaries in the Level 2 group held by third parties (Level 2 only)

-This is as defined in paragraph 29(b) of APS 111 and calculated in accordance to paragraph 6 of Attachment C, APS 111 and excludes capital instruments subject to transitional arrangements reported under 3.1.1.
+This is as defined in paragraph 28(b) of APS 111.
+Report the difference of the amounts calculated in accordance with paragraphs 6 and 5 of Attachment C, APS 111.